MOSEK/Mosek.go/README.md

 The API has been tested on 64bit Linux, but may work on other posix platforms as well.

+# Requirements

+- MOSEK tools
+- Go v1.12+

+The MOSEK Go interface does not depend on any third-party packages.

 # Go interface for MOSEK

 This is a thin Go interface for MOSEK.